yonishelach/nvidia-data-flywheel/docs/02-quickstart.md

 Learn how to set up and deploy the Data Flywheel Blueprint using the steps in this guide.

-This quickstart provides an initial [AIVA dataset](../data/aiva-final.jsonl), and [notebook](../notebooks/monitor_job.ipynb) to help you get started working with the services.
+This quickstart provides an initial [AIVA dataset](../data/aiva-final.jsonl) to help you get started working with the services.

 ## Prerequisites